MatthewTe/mern_blog_backend/README.md

-# MERN Stack Blog Application
+# Express Blog Backend API
-A blog post application built using the MERN stack
+The Backend API for the MERN blog application written with express and Node.js